appdotnet/piha/README.md

 <script src='https://d2zh9g63fcvyrq.cloudfront.net/adn.js'></script>
 ```

-# Using our hosted version

-Right now we have two buttons.
-A Share on App.net, and Follw Me on App.net button.
-To start, you will insert links where you will want the buttons to show up.
-Then you will insert one script tag at the bottom of your page.
-When the script runs it will replace the link tags with iframes that will have buttons in them.

-We think this will provide reasonable protection against our site going down, while also providing you with a link that will still work.

 # Getting started hosting your own version

 Before you start you will need npm, installed on your machine, you can get it through your package manager.